Snipes (video game)

 Snipes (diminutive for Snipers) is a text-mode networked computer game that was created in 1983 by SuperSet Software.
 Snipes is officially credited as being the original inspiration for NetWars.
 It was one of the earliest text mode multi player games, running on Novell NetWare systems.

 Gameplay

-The objective of the game is to control your creature by moving it around a maze to destroy snipes and their hives, and/or destroy other networked players.
+The objective of the game is to control the creature by moving it around a maze to destroy snipes and their hives, and/or destroy other networked players.

 The player must first specify the number of snipes, hives and difficulty before they play.
 Each game is different because the computer generates a random new maze.